Monitoring sleep/wake behaviors and blue light exposure is a critical component in our personalized care process.

 However, overexposure to blue spectrum light in the evenings hours, especially before bedtime, can reduce the brain’s natural production of a sleep-inducing chemical called melatonin.
 Insufficient levels of melatonin can have a negative impact on the quality and duration of sleep a patient may be able to achieve.

 An important component of the personalized care Nashville NeuroCare Therapy provides is understanding the quality of sleep a client can achieve each night.
-Whether or not a client reports a specific sleep problem, a sleep assessment (called Actigraphy) is always done.

 Each patient is given a unique watch-like device to wear for seven days or more days.
 This device monitors daily activities, blue light exposure and sleep quality factors.